 - Go home and rest.
 After oral surgery, your top priority is to rest!
 It goes without saying but for those who are always on the run or have busy workloads, it is vital that you clear your schedule and calendar to ensure you have proper time to recover from your procedure.
 If you received a general anesthetic, you should return home from the dental office immediately upon discharge.
 While home, lie down with your head elevated until the effects of the anesthetic have worn off.

 - No driving.
-Seems obvious but after surgery, you should absolutely refrain from driving!
+It seems obvious but after surgery, you should absolutely refrain from driving!
 If you are recovering from the effects of the anesthesia, then using appliances, equipment, or any heavy machinery is a big “No-No.” You could harm yourself or someone else.
 If you were driven to your dentist appointment, have someone pick you up and take you home.
 If you walked to the appointment, arrange a car to take you home and/or get a friend to pick you up.

 - Expect dizziness.
 Be aware that you could feel very dizzy after your surgery.
 So walk with caution and refrain from sudden position changes that could cause you to feel more faint or nauseous.

 - No tough decisions.
 Avoid making important decisions after oral surgery.
-People often experience some level of mental grogginess when recovering from the effects of general anesthetic.
+People often experience some level of mental grogginess when recovering from the effects of a general anesthetic.
 Try to avoid any serious or sudden decisions while you are recovering until the anesthetic has worn off.

 - Expect nausea.
 While not everyone has the same response to anesthesia and medication, you might feel nauseated or sick to your stomach for a period of time following the surgery.
 So be sure to consume clear liquids for the first 24 hours.
 You may then proceed to soft foods until you are given the go-ahead from your doctor to resume your regular diet.